yewstack/yew/website/docs/concepts/router.md

 #### Specifying query parameters when navigating

-In order to specify query parameters when navigating to a new route, use either `location.push_with_query` or the `location.replace_with_query` functions.
+In order to specify query parameters when navigating to a new route, use either `navigator.push_with_query` or the `navigator.replace_with_query` functions.
 It uses `serde` to serialize the parameters into query string for the URL so any type that implements `Serialize` can be passed.
 In its simplest form this is just a `HashMap` containing string pairs.